An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Introduction

 Notice that \eqref{NEP} can be written as

 for some $k\leq n^2$, where $f_{i}: \Omega\subseteq \mathbb{C}\rightarrow \mathbb{C}$ are nonlinear analytic functions, $A_{i}\in \mathbb{C}^{n\times n}$ are constant coefficient matrices.
 The polynomial eigenvalue problem (PEP) \cite{Przemieniecki,Rothe,Voss0} corresponds to $f_{i}(\lambda)=\lambda^{i}, \ i=0, 1, \ldots,k$, which includes the quadratic eigenvalue problem (QEP), i.e., $k=2$.
 The QEP has wide applications and has been intensively studied \cite{Hilliges,Lancaster,Leguillon,Mackey,Mehrmann2001,tisseur2002}.
-Another class of \eqref{NEP1} is the rational eigenvalue problem (REP), where the functions $f_{i}(\lambda),\ i=0, 1, \ldots,k$ are rational functions of $\lambda$.
-Very importantly, from both perspectives of mathematics and numerical computations, NEPs of (\ref{NEP}) can be approximated by rational matrix functions with arbitrary accuracy \cite{dopico,guttel2022,Guttel,Saad}.
-As a result, one can solve the eigenvalue problems of PEPs and REPs by, e.g., linearizing them to standard and generalized linear eigenvalue problems, and obtains their eigenvalues and eigenvectors.
+Another class of \eqref{NEP1} is the rational eigenvalue problem (REP), where $f_{i}(\lambda),\ i=0, 1, \ldots,k$ are rational functions of $\lambda$.
+Very importantly, from both perspectives of mathematics and numerical computations, NEP (\ref{NEP}) can be approximated by rational matrix functions with arbitrary accuracy \cite{dopico,guttel2022,Guttel,Saad}.
+As a result, one can solve PEPs and REPs by, e.g., linearizing them to standard and generalized linear eigenvalue problems, and obtains their eigenvalues and eigenvectors.

 Several methods have been available for small to medium sized NEP (\ref{NEP1}).
 For instance, Newton-type methods \cite{N1,N2,Ruhe,schreiber} are popular choices for NEPs, and the QR or QZ method is used when NEPs are transformed into linear eigenvalue problems \cite{dopico,Saad}.
-In this paper, we are concerned with the solution of a large (\ref{NEP1}).
-Suppose that we are interested in finding some {\em simple} eigenpair $(\lambda_*,x_*)$ of NEP (\ref{NEP1}); that is, $\text{det}(T(\lambda))=0$ has a simple root at $\lambda =\lambda_*$.
+In this paper, we are concerned with the solution of a large sized (\ref{NEP1}).
+Suppose that we want to find some {\em simple} eigenpair $(\lambda_*,x_*)$ of NEP (\ref{NEP1}); that is, $\text{det}(T(\lambda))=0$ has a simple root at $\lambda =\lambda_*$.
 For this kind of NEPs, projection methods are most commonly used numerical methods, which include the nonlinear Lanczos method, the nonlinear Arnoldi method, nonlinear Jacobi--Davidson type methods, and some others \cite{Jacobi,Guttel,schreiber,Voss}.